aiiu-lab/DFD-FCG/readme.md

 ## 📭 Contact
+The provided code and weights are only available for research purpose only.
-If you have any comments or questions, feel free to contact us!
+If you have further questions (including commercial use), please contact [Dr. Jun-Cheng Chen](pullpull@citi.sinica.edu.tw).